genn-team/genn-team.github.io/posts/sw_blog_toeplitz.md

 A few weeks ago, Jamie (@neworderofjamie) asked me on the chat whether I knew what doubly blocked Toeplitz matrices are and how they implement convolutions.
 I had no clue.
 Since then we have implemented convolutions using doubly blocked Toeplitz matrices in GeNN and found them to be extremely useful and efficient.
 1
 In this software blog I will give a brief overview on the why and how convolutions relate to doubly blocked Toeplitz matrices.
-My blog is based on \cite{Salehi2018} but updated to use machine-learning rather than signal-processing conventions and I am trying to avoid using too many unusual ways of re-arranging rows and columns.
+My blog is based on Ali Salehi's tutorial [Convolution as Matrix Multiplication]({https://raw.githubusercontent.com/alisaaalehi/convolution_as_multiplication/master/ConvAsMulExplained.pdf)  but updated to use machine-learning rather than signal-processing conventions and I am trying to avoid using too many unusual ways of re-arranging rows and columns.

 The why
 ---